 Canada is home to a variety of biomes, or climatic regions, including grassland, deciduous forest, boreal forest and tundra.
 With so many different geographical regions, Canada is filled with an array of plant and animal life including approximately 190 mammal species and more than 3,000 plant species.
-Many of these plants and animals can be found safely tucked away in one of Canada’s 44 National Wildlife Areas.
+Many of these flora and fauna of Canada can be found safely tucked away in one of the country’s 44 National Wildlife Areas.

 The deciduous forest of Canada is located in the eastern and central region of the country.
 There are many different deciduous trees that grow in these forests, including vine maple, Douglas maple, red maple, Ohio buckeye and various birch and beech species.
 These deciduous trees can be found in forests growing around stream banks, shorelines and forest edges.

 Conifers, or evergreen trees, are found in the boreal forests of Canada, which are located directly beneath the tundra biome region.
 Conifers are the most commonly found trees in Canada, as the boreal forest makes up approximately 80% of the country's environment.
 Some conifers found in Canada’s boreal forests include the Pacific silver fir, the arbutus, and multiple varieties of spruce and cedar.